Aggressive Representation on Immigration Issues

 - Form I-765, Application for Employment Authorization; and

 All three forms must be submitted to USCIS, along with a total of $465 in filing fees.
 Supporting documentation should also be submitted along with these applications, and if new criminal matters, immigration proceedings, international travel, or name changes have taken place since USCIS first approved your deferred actions, then USCIS requests that applicants provide updated information about these matters, too.

 Be advised the USCIS may contact other agencies, such as government agencies, education institutions, employers, and other entities to verify any information you provide.
 Providing false information on a DACA renewal request could result in fines, potential jail time, and the commencement of removal proceedings in immigration court.

 How Our Los Angeles Immigration Attorneys Can Help

 When dealing with immigration issues that have such a large impact on your life, you need a strong legal advocate in your corner.
-At the Law Offices of Joshua L. Goldstein, P.C., our Los Angeles immigration attorneys will provide you with professional legal guidance and experienced representation to help you successfully navigate the rules and regulations of of the U.S. immigration system, avoid unnecessary delays, and obtain the benefits you need to provide for yourself and your loved ones.
+At the Goldstein Immigration Lawyers, our immigration attorney in Los Angeless will provide you with professional legal guidance and experienced representation to help you successfully navigate the rules and regulations of of the U.S. immigration system, avoid unnecessary delays, and obtain the benefits you need to provide for yourself and your loved ones.
 Contact our office today to schedule your initial consultation.